Walter Fauntroy: Civil rights leader

 During his stay at Virginia Union University, Fauntroy met the 22-year-old Martin Luther King Jr., himself an ordained Baptist minister.
 With much in common, the two men formed a friendship that began with an all-night discussion of theology.
 Fauntroy joined the Southern Christian Leadership Conference (SCLC), and upon his return to Washington, D.C., became an influential lobbyist for civil rights in Congress.
 Fauntroy also helped to coordinate the 1963 March on Washington at which King gave his famous "I Have a Dream" speech.
+Fauntroy and King watched President John F. Kennedy's 1963 address on civil rights.
+After the speech, King jumped up and declared, "Walter, can you believe that white man not only stepped up to the plate, he hit it over the fence!"

 After completing his education, Fauntroy became pastor of the New Bethel Baptist Church.
 He returned home with an unorthodox view of Christian service that his parishioners immediately embraced.
 Believing that religion was something more than a Sunday morning ritual, Fauntroy took part in civil rights demonstrations, sit-ins, and marches – both in Washington, D.C., and elsewhere.

 As director of the Washington Bureau of the Southern Christian Leadership Conference, Fauntroy served as D.C.
 Coordinator of the historic March on Washington for Jobs and Freedom in 1963, and a coordinator for the 1965 Selma to Montgomery marches and the 1966 March Against Fear.
 President Lyndon Johnson appointed him Vice Chairman of the White House Conference on Civil Rights in 1966 and Vice Chairman of the D.C.
 City Council in 1967.

 Fauntroy also founded and led the Model Inner City Community Organization (MICCO).
 This organization, which Fauntroy headed until 1971, used federal grants to improve inner city neighborhoods using black architects, city planners, and construction engineers to design and build homes, schools, stores, and other projects in urban Washington.
 At one time the budget for MICCO was well over $30 million, a community planning and neighborhood development group in Washington, D.C., that established and began to implement the Shaw Urban Renewal Project.

 Fauntroy played a key role after the assassination of Martin Luther King Jr., meeting both with President Johnson and with activist Stokely Carmichael during the immediate aftermath.
 Fauntroy urged people, in person, on TV, and over radio, to adhere to King's policy of nonviolence.
 He also led a prayer at King's funeral.

 Because his religious beliefs placed a premium on community service, Fauntroy gravitated toward the political arena.
 In 1967, he was named vice-chairperson of the Washington City Council, a nine-member body appointed directly by the president of the United States.
 Fauntroy sat on the city council for two years, resigning when his commitments as director of MICCO began to take all of his time.

 Belying his previous ecumenicism, Fauntroy asked the United States Supreme Court to stop same-sex marriage from taking place in the District of Columbia in March 2010, pending a "vote by the people".